Check Engine Light Diagnostics

 How Much Will It Cost for a Check Engine Light Diagnostic?

-A check engine light diagnostic fee will usually be around $100.
+A check engine light diagnostic fee will usually cost around an hour’s worth of labor.

 We won’t give you a free lunch, but here’s some free advice.
 The easiest “Check Engine” problems may be caused by either a gas cap not being on tight or oil level being low.
 You can probably check both of those things yourself, no need to bring your car in, and certainly no need to pay for that diagnosis.